Outline of the exhibition Exhibition Period June 3 (Friday) - July 10 (Sunday), 2016

 The joint of the wiping lacquer table

-Born in 1954 (1954) to a woodworker who continued from his grandfather, Kuwatsuki Suda.
-He studied under his father, Sosui Suda in 1973 and mastered woodworking techniques.
-He learns lacquer art from his mother's grandfather.
-Received the Medal with Purple Ribbon in 2010 and certified as an important Intangible Cultural Property "woodworking art" holder (living national treasure) in 2014.
+Born in 1954 (1954), he was a woodworking artist who continued from his grandfather, Kuwatsuki Suda.
+From 1973, he studied under his father, Sosui Suda, and learned woodworking techniques.
+He learned lacquer art from his maternal grandfather.
+Received the Medal with Purple Ribbon in 2010 and certified as a holder (living national treasure) of the important Intangible Cultural Property “woodworking art” in 2014.
 Currently, he has a workshop in Kanraku-cho, Gunma Prefecture.
-He also focuses on overseas cultural exchange, including workshops in New Zealand, Sweden, and Denmark.
+We will also focus on overseas cultural exchanges, such as workshops in New Zealand, Sweden, and Denmark.

-Mr. Suda will talk about the highlights of the work, as well as behind the scenes (tools, finishing materials, finger gestures, etc.) of production that he rarely hear.
+Mr. Suda will talk about the highlights of the work, as well as behind the scenes (tools, finishing materials, finger gestures, etc.) of production that I rarely hear much.

 Date and time ①Friday, June 3, 2016 14:00 to 15:00